bw97/bw97.github.io/content/post/a-look-back-at-2020.md

 ## Books

-None, because I had read merely two or three books, and I can remember them now.
+None, because I had merely read two or three books, and I can't remember any of them now.

 ## Tech